-Securities Financing Transactions or SFTs has the meaning set out in the FCA Glossary.
+Securities Financing Transactions or SFTs as defined in the FCA Glossary.

 Share or Shares means a share or shares in the Company (including larger denomination shares and fractions).

 Shareholder means a registered holder of Shares.

 Switch means the exchange of Shares of one Class for Shares of another Class.